 Prognosis depends on several factors such as the child's age at diagnosis, whether the tumor has spread, and certain characteristics of the tumor called biologic features (for example, how the tumor looks under a microscope and some features of the DNA within the tumor cells).
 Younger children whose cancer has not spread have the best prognosis.

-The survival rate for children who have high-risk disease had been about 15% but this rate has improved to greater than 50% with newer and intensified methods of combined therapy.
+The survival rate for children who have high-risk disease was about 15% but has improved to greater than 50% with newer and intensified methods of combined therapy.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Cancer Society: If Your Child Is Diagnosed With Cancer: A resource for parents and loved ones of a child who has cancer that provides information about how to cope with some of the problems and questions that come up just after a child is diagnosed